pwr/KSP/docs/library.md

     library, you **must** re-convert them to MOBI -- the original file will be kept, as `_book_name_.ORIGINAL_MOBI`, right next to the new MOBI file.

-* PDF files are seen as personal documents by the Kindle device
+* PDF files are seen as personal documents (PDOCs) by the Kindle device

     You should make sure the PDFs have the proper metadata in them (title/author).